 Complaints about these services are dealt with by the Offices of the County Governors.
 Between 3000 and 5000 such complaints are submitted each year.

-The Norwegian Board of Health Supervision (the central office) is the superior, national supervision authority.
-The office has about 95 employees, of which about 30 are lawyers, about 15 are doctors, 10-15 are other health care personnel, about 10 are professionals within the field of social work and about 10 are social scientists.
+The Norwegian Board of Health Supervision is the superior, national supervision authority.
+The office has approximately 125 employees in 2016, including lawyers, medical doctors, other health care personnel, professionals within the fields of child welfare, social work and social scientists.

-The leader of the supervision services is the director general of the Norwegian Board of Health Supervision.
+From 2013 the director general of the Norwegian Board of Health Supervision is Jan Fredrik Andresen.

 These pages include: